CartoDB/carto-selfhosted/README.md

     - If you have a API KEY for Google Maps you can set it on `REACT_APP_GOOGLE_MAPS_API_KEY` (OPTIONAL step)

 6. Run the installation script `./install.sh`
-7. Bring up the environment `docker-compose up -d`
+7. Bring up the environment
+    - If you are running with external databases.
+Run `docker-compose up -d`
+    - If you are using local databases:
+        - Run first `docker-compose up -d workspace-postgres redis` to start the databases
+        - And then `docker-compose up -d`
 8. Use your browser and go to the domain you configured.
 Follow the registration process

 ### Update